 projects.
 These each have a single file inside them — a PDF (

 project-brief.pdf) and an

 index.html file, respectively.
-Note how you can quite happily have two
+Note that you can have two

-index.html files in one project as long as they are in different locations in the filesystem.
-Many web sites do.
+index.html files in one project, as long as they're in different filesystem locations.
 The second

 index.html would perhaps be the main landing page for project-related information.